glytoucan/glytoucan/system/name.md

 | Name | Definition
 | Glycan | A glycan is any structure that can be registered into the Glycan Repository.
 This is described as any structure that is unique ["at any level of detail or uncertainty"](http://glycob.oxfordjournals.org/content/23/12/1422.long){:target="_blank"}.
 This would not include glycan fragments nor aglycon information.
-| Structure | A "structure" is used for any structural sequence clearly definable by any major glycan sequence format such as GlycoCT or WURCS.
+| Structure | A "structure" is used for any structural sequence clearly definable by any major glycan sequence format such as GlycoCT[^2] or WURCS[^3].
 | Glycan Motif | A Glycan motif is a pattern identified within glycan structures that have been associated with a specific function and thus given a name.
 It is important to note that motifs need to be defined as either any location of an entire glycan structure, or to be specific to a reducing end.
 This is very different from a typical saccharide.
 | Glycan Name | A name is any name given to a glycan.
 We will distinguish here the difference between a Glycan Name and a Motif Name.
 A Motif Name is not associated to a distinct structure, rather a set of structures that match a pattern.
 | Trivial Name | A trivial name is an abbreviation given to specific saccharide structures.
 MonosaccharideDB [explains](http://www.monosaccharidedb.org/notation.action?topic=trivialname){:target="_blank"} how they can be ambiguous in nature as not enough detail is given to be able to define the structure from the name.
 | Contributor| The person or organization responsible for maintaining a trivial naming convention.
 | Glycan Alias | This will be considered the same as a Trivial Name.
 | Notation | A notation is a textual system used to represent glycan structures.
 The definition of the system must be in a referencable, published work.
-For example, the GlycoCT and WURCS sequence structures are considered notations, as well as the Abbreviated Terminology of Oligosaccharide Chains[^2] as an early model.
+For example, the GlycoCT and WURCS sequence structures are considered notations, as well as the Abbreviated Terminology of Oligosaccharide Chains[^4] as an early model.
 | GlycoSequence | The term glycosequence is used to define a notation that is supported by GlyTouCan, which is simply the notations fully supported in the [GlyConvert](http://bitbucket/glycosw/glyconvert){:target="_blank"} project.

 As of this writing, the glycosequences supported include the following formats:

-1. GlycoCT
+1. GlycoCT[^2]
-1. WURCS
+1. WURCS[^3]
-1. KCF
+1. KCF[^5]
-1. Linearcode
+1. Linearcode[^6]

 Please note that glycosequences are considered special and are handled in a completely different manner as they are considered critical to the system to operate.
 It is important for conversions to be handled in a subproject in order to modularize and reuse the conversion logic.
 The project also ensures the supported notation can represent the multitude of unique structures possible.